alanbjohnston/CubeSatSim/gpsd/README.md

 ./config -a

-The telemetry string should end with the three values of lat lon alt
+The telemetry string should end with the three values of lat lon alt after the sixth APRS packet is sent

 the APRS location will also update automatically.